torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 The frequency of incoming frames can be high and the overhead to invoke the interrupt service routine for each frame can cause significant system load.
-There are multiple mechanisms in the Linux kernel to deal with this situation.
-They evolved over the years of Linux kernel development and enhancements.
+There are multiple mechanisms in the GNU/Linux kernel to deal with this situation.
+They evolved over the years of GNU/Linux kernel development and enhancements.
 For network devices, the current standard is NAPI – *the New API*.
 It is similar to classical top-half/bottom-half interrupt handling in that it only acknowledges the interrupt in the ISR